 Madam C. J. Walker greatly admired Marcus Garvey and his mission.
 In the last year of her life, she donated generously to Marcus Garvey's Universal Negro Improvement Association (UNIA).

 Ida B. Wells (1862 - 1931) was an American investigative journalist and freedom fighter.
-She documented and published pamphelts exposing the truth about the lynchings of Black people in the United States.
+She documented and published pamphelets exposing the truth about the lynchings of Black people in the United States.
 While whites claimed that they only lynched Black criminals, Ida B. Wells published proof showing that whites were actually, barbarically lynching innocent Black people who started businesses or tried to run for political office, which threatened the wealth and power of whites.

 After Marcus Garvey first came to America from Jamaica in 1917, he went on a 38-state speaking tour of the United States.
 When he stopped in Chicago, he visited Ida B. Wells.
 She told him about her first-hand accounts of the barbarities of lynchings in America.